 Q: I am obtaining an osteopathic certification or degree program outside of the United States, and wish to practice as an osteopath in the United States.
 How should I proceed?

 A: There are no osteopathic programs located outside of the United States that qualify an individual or group to practice as osteopaths or osteopathic physicians in the United States.
 To become a U.S.-based osteopathic physician, you must undertake four years of study in a school of osteopathic medicine in the U.S. For information on applying, please visit the American Association of Colleges of Osteopathic Medicine website.

 Q: I wish to have information on the AOA standards for the accreditation of colleges of osteopathic medicine.
 Whom should I contact?

 A: You can find information regarding accreditation standards in the Accreditation section of this website.

-Q: I would like information on enrolling in an American college of osteopathic medicine.
-Whom should I contact?
+Q: Where can I find information on enrolling in an American college of osteopathic medicine?